hpsaturn/hpsaturn.github.io/_posts/2022-09-10-old-laptop-like-second-monitor.md

 # Your old laptop like a second monitor

-I have a Asus Zenbook UX534, it isn't a old laptop but I wanted join it to my new desktop machine, because this laptop has two monitors.
+I have an Asus Zenbook UX534, it isn't a old laptop but I wanted join it to my new desktop machine, because this laptop has two monitors.
 For this reason here I post the conclusions of this goal.

 ## Context